-With each bug report, comes a plethora of details to aid you with your bug extermination.
-Throughout this page, we will be discussing all the content that comes in these reports, as well as any APIs that would be relevant to them.
-More specifically, detailed here is:
+With each report, you receive a plethora of details that will help you fix bugs and get more context about the comments you receive.
+Throughout this page, you will learn about all the information that comes in these reports, as well as any relevant APIs that you can use to customize the data that you receive, including:

-The image below shows the first view that your users see when reporting a bug after invoking the SDK.
+The image below shows the first view that your users see when reporting a bug after showing the SDK.

 Bug reports and feedback by default require users to enter a valid email address.
 To allow users to send bug reports and feedback without an email, use the following method.